fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11b.md

 That's the traditional model at least, we'll see in a minute how GitHub Actions short-circuit some of these steps (or rather make it such that you don't have to worry about them) but first, let's have a quick look at what Jenkins would need to meet all of these conditions.

-### Jenkins as a checklist of needs

-Jenkins workflows are defined by a file called `Jenkinsfile` in the root of the repository (very creative I know, but at least it's logical).
-This file defines what the requirements for running a job are (for example, if the job needs a specific server to run on, this can be defined).
-It also defines what specific actions need to be carried out under which circumstances and what order they should be carried out in.

-In a simple setup, Jenkins would have to be told to pull the repo and look for a Jenkins file.
-In order for this to work, the Jenkins server needs to have credentials in its credentials store to be able to putt from git.
-This same credentials store would likely also store any credentials for deployment.

-We can see that Jenkins does indeed meet all of the requirements we listed above, so, what about GitHub Actions?

 ### How GitHub Actions meet their basic needs

-GitHub Actions have a great advantage over Jenkins (or other self hosted solutions), because the repo is hosted with the CI provider.
+GitHub Actions have a great advantage over self hosted solutions: the repo is hosted with the CI provider.
 In other words, Github provides both the repo and the CI platform.
 This means that if we've enabled actions for a repo, GitHub is already aware of the fact that we have workflows defined and what those definitions look like.

 </div>